beNative/FreeTools/README.md

 [VoiceMeeter Potato](https://www.vb-audio.com/Voicemeeter/potato.htm)|An audio mixer application endowed with a virtual audio device to mix and manage any audio sources from or to any audio devices or applications.
 [MIDI-OX](http://www.midiox.com/app.htm)|A fully featured all-purpose MIDI utility.
 [MIDI Yoke Junction](http://www.midiox.com/myoke.htm)|A MIDI Patch Cable driver.

+## Learning tools
+[Teach2000](https://www.teach.nl/index.php)|A private teacher to help you memorize a foreign language, topography or even the history of Italy by date.